lundegaard/eslint-config-lundegaard/README.md

 ## eslint-config-lundegaard

 The default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `babel-eslint`, `eslint-plugin-babel`, `eslint-plugin-import` and `eslint-plugin-react`.

 ### Installation